Dental Insurance2023-04-20T14:04:36+00:00

 When you see a doctor or other healthcare provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or deductible.
 You may have additional costs or be required to pay the entire bill if you see a provider or visit a healthcare facility that isn’t in your health plan’s network.
 “Out-of-network” means providers and facilities without a contract with your health plan to provide services.

-Out-of-network providers may be allowed to bill you for the difference between what your plan pays and the full amount charged for a service.
+Out-of-network providers may bill you for the difference between what your plan pays and the total amount charged for a service.
 This is called “balance billing.”
 This amount is likely more than in-network costs for the same service and might not count toward your plan’s deductible or annual out-of-pocket limit.

 Dr. Glaser will never SURPRISE YOU.
 His fees are transparent and in line with most area dental practices!
 We always discuss your investment before care.